Bugs Bunny: Reception and legacy

-Like Mickey Mouse for Disney, Bugs Bunny has served as the mascot for Warner Bros. and its various divisions.
+Like Mickey Mouse for Disney, Bugs Bunny has served as the mascot for Warner Bros.
+Entertainment and its various divisions.
 According to Guinness World Records, Bugs has appeared in more films (both short and feature-length) than any other cartoon character, and is the ninth most portrayed film personality in the world.
 On December 10, 1985, Bugs became the second cartoon character (after Mickey) to receive a star on the Hollywood Walk of Fame.

 He also has been a pitchman for companies including Kool-Aid and Nike.
 His Nike commercials with Michael Jordan as "Hare Jordan" for the Air Jordan VII and VIII became precursors to Space Jam.
 As a result, he has spent time as an honorary member of Jordan Brand, including having Jordan's Jumpman logo done in his image.
 In 2015, as part of the 30th anniversary of Jordan Brand, Nike released a mid-top Bugs Bunny version of the Air Jordan I, named the "Air Jordan Mid 1 Hare", along with a women's equivalent inspired by Lola Bunny called the "Air Jordan Mid 1 Lola", along with a commercial featuring Bugs and Ahmad Rashad.

 In 2002, TV Guide compiled a list of the 50 greatest cartoon characters of all time as part of the magazine's 50th anniversary.
 Bugs Bunny was given the honor of number 1.
 In a CNN broadcast on July 31, 2002, a TV Guide editor talked about the group that created the list.
 The editor also explained why Bugs pulled top billing: "His stock...has never gone down...Bugs is the best example...of the smart-aleck American comic.
 He not only is a great cartoon character, he's a great comedian.
 He was written well.
 He was drawn beautifully.
 He has thrilled and made many generations laugh.
 He is tops."
 Some have noted that comedian Eric Andre is the nearest contemporary comedic equivalent to Bugs.
 They attribute this to, "their ability to constantly flip the script on their unwitting counterparts."